azekenji/snake/README.md

 # snake
 snake game

-for start game open index.html
+to start the game open index.html